- Endometriosis occurs when tissue similar to the lining of the uterus is found outside the normal location.

 What causes endometriosis?

-Although we know that some young women may be a little more likely to develop endometriosis because one or more of their female relatives have it, most of the time we don’t know the cause of this disease.
+Although we know that some young women are more likely to develop endometriosis because one or more of their female relatives have it, we still do not know what causes the disease.

 The three most accepted theories are: